These slow cooked rabbit legs are poached in an Indian flavoured broth and served with a spicy carrot puree, roasted cauliflower, and mung beans.

 Rabbit has a subtle flavour, but a more pronounced and individual one than chicken.

 Particularly the legs, so here they are slowly and gently poached in a stock of Indian aromats.
-It is a relatively similar technique to the one I used in my rabbit pasta recipe.

 I implore you to save it and either freeze or use it as the base for a soup.
 It is incredibly tasty and it would be a crime to pour it down the sink.